Left lane v fast lane - the fierce debate about allowing speeding drivers through on 100km/h motorways

 In it, Upson can be seen approaching a red hatchback travelling slowly relative to other traffic in the right lane of a three-lane highway.

-Approaching it, Upson tailgates the hatchback while other cars pass the pair of vehicles travelling slowly in the right hand lane.
+Approaching it, Upson tails the hatchback while other cars pass the pair of vehicles travelling slowly in the right hand lane.

 The 160 comments to the video demonstrate the division that exists among Kiwi motorists on the etiquette and rules around travelling in the right lane of highways.